Adapted for the Internet from:

 3.0 Problems with Einstein's Water Sprinkler Theory of Light

-not materialize.
+will not materialize.
 Allow me to exaggerate the distance from the passenger to the mirror to make my point.
-Let’s

-assume that this distance is 5 light-seconds – the distance light travels in 5 seconds.
-(This implies that the
+Let’s assume that this distance is 5 light-seconds – the distance light travels in 5 seconds.
+(This implies

-boxcar is over 1,500,000 kilometers in length).
-If each photon emitted by the flashlight is affected by the
+that the boxcar is over 1,500,000 kilometers in length).
+If each photon emitted by the flashlight is affected

-motion of the flashlight, we will have a situation similar to the water sprinkler.
-The flashlight emits the first
+by the motion of the flashlight, we will have a situation similar to the water sprinkler.
+The flashlight emits

-photon and the boxcar moves.
-Then the flashlight emits a second photon and the boxcar moves again.
-The
+the first photon and the boxcar moves.
+Then the flashlight emits a second photon and the boxcar moves

-series of photons should describe an arc rather than travel rectilinearly.
-The first photon should hit the side
+again.
+The series of photons should describe an arc rather than travel rectilinearly.
+The first photon should

-wall as the car travels to the right and never make it to the mirror (Fig. 4).
-Surely the passenger would notice
+hit the side wall as the car travels to the right and never make it to the mirror (Fig. 4).
+Surely the passenger

-that the beam never reached the mirror because he would not get a reflection.
-Therefore, the prediction of
+would notice that the beam never reached the mirror because he would not get a reflection.
+Therefore, the

-relativity did not materialize.
-We have the little d’s and c’s (quantitative stuff) in place, but no reflection
+prediction of relativity did not materialize.
+We have the little d’s and c’s (quantitative stuff) in place, but no

 If Einstein’s water sprinkler theory of light has its way and the passenger wants to hit the mirror, he would